 By late 2014, I had about 4,000 page views a month on the site.
 That’s still remarkable for a blog; but the expectation at the time is that freelance bloggers needed 10,000 views a month to get sponsors.

 However, I was running out of alternatives.
 The weekly email subscriptions never were more than 100.
 The personal finance blog communities’ partnership projects that drove traffic to participating websites such as mine were disbanding.
 I no longer did the radio station interviews; as my husband had been hired at a competing radio station.
 I never wrote a book or e-book; reason being that money-saving strategies are so reliant on “here and now” details that even my standard speaking engagement script needed to be rewritten about every six months.
-I couldn’t launch a local coupon and sales matching database as other sites did to bring in subscriptions as our market was too small to support that.
+I couldn’t launch a local coupon and sales matching database as other sites did to bring in subscriptions because my target geographic area was too small to support that.

 My tips and tactics could go only so far.

-It’s fair to say that eight years of handling a reporting beat or topic that I had never previously tackled, with both local and national recognition resulting, is a huge accomplishment.
+It’s fair to say that eight years of handling a reporting beat or topic that I had never previously tackled, resulting in both local and national recognition, is a huge accomplishment.

 What did I learn from this effort?